 - 26.1.
-The Special Cases Committee is responsible for considering requests for adjustments to the maximum time limit for the completion of taught awards.
+The Special Cases Committee is responsible for considering requests for adjustments to the usual time limit and the maximum time limit for the completion of taught awards.
 It is also responsible for deciding upon the appropriate action for dealing with extraordinary cases relating to assessment. - 26.2.
 It is chaired by a member of staff appointed by the Academic Standards Committee, meets at least once each term and is a sub-committee of the Academic Standards Committee. - 26.3.
 Membership - 26.3.1.
 The Special Cases Committee shall consist of: